P.I. Nixon Medical Historical Library

 Access to the Archives will be provided to Health Science Center personnel, area health professionals, and visiting scholars.
 Restrictions may be imposed on sensitive records or series of records, particularly those covered by FERPA or HIPAA regulations, to protect privacy rights.

-Archival records may be viewed Monday – Friday from 8:00 am to 5:00 pm in the P. I. Nixon Reading Room on the 5th floor of the Briscoe Library.
-Visitors planning to arrive after 4:30 pm should contact archival staff ahead of time to ensure materials are ready for use.
+Archival records may be viewed by appointment only Monday – Friday from 8:00 am to 5:00 pm in the P. I. Nixon Reading Room on the 5th floor of the Briscoe Library.
+Visitors planning to arrive after 4:30 pm should contact archival staff ahead of time to ensure materials are ready for use as materials will not be retrieved at that time.
 Users should be prepared to show proper identification (university ID card or a government issued ID).
 Purses, briefcases, and folders must be placed in designated areas.
 Only paper, pencils, laptop computers, and digital cameras may be brought into the reading room.
 Cotton gloves will be provided by archival staff for handling of very rare materials.

 The Archives provides a reference service for the Health Science Center community and researchers and a repository for the preservation of historically important university records.
 Archival staff will photocopy and/or digitize materials for users.
 There is no charge for UT Health Science Center personnel.
 Non-UT Health Science Center users will be charged $25.00 per picture digitized.
 Fees may be charged for digitization of other materials, depending on the purpose and the amount of materials requested.